debakkerb/cloud-workstations/README.md

 - A Workstation configuration
 - A Workstation with Intellij

+Cloud Scheduler is used to trigger an automated build every 24 hours.
+The reason is that Google publishes updated images on a regular basis.
+Every time a workstation is restarted, it pulls the latest image from Artifact Registry and uses that to spin up the Workstation.
+This ensures that you always have the latest packages and latest version of your IDE.
+If you don't want this behaviour or you want to use a fixed version for, let's say, Intellij, you can always update the corresponding Dockerfile and refer to the proper version.

 # Install

 Run the following script to create everything in a Google Cloud project you manage.